Black3rror/Benchmarking/docs/source/index.md

-# Benchmarking
+# EdgeMark

-The *Benchmarking* project comes with two goals in mind:
+The *EdgeMark* project comes with two goals in mind:

 - To provide an automation tool that can help developers, engineers, and researchers to save time and effort in the process of creating an embedded AI (eAI) system.
 - To benchmark several eAI tools and libraries and provide a comparison of their performance and resource usage.